BarnBridge/BBIP/bbips/001-BarnBridgeDAO.md

 - Minimum proposal duration - a minimum time that a proposal needs to be open in order to collect the needed votes
 - Minimum grace period (optional / if needed) - a time interval where the votes can be contested by other parties.
 In case we delegate votes or do meta transactions, this period needs to exist to make sure no double voting happens.

+Other possible parameters:
+- Maximum proposal duration - a maximum time that a proposal can be active.
+Depending on who will have the ability to create proposals, we might want to introduce a maximum proposal duration as an extra security layer to avoid spam.

 ### Key methods (WIP)

 - **propose** - creates a new proposal